Learning how to deal with T-junctions – emerging to the left & right

 We have already covered the correct procedure for approaching a junction; turning left at a junction and turning right at a junction.

-With so many junctions varying drastically in terms of size, complexity, layout and with what the driver can see ‘visibility’, junctions are particularly challenging for novice drivers.
+With so many junctions varying drastically in terms of size, complexity, layout and with what the driver can see (‘visibility’), junctions are particularly challenging for novice drivers.

 Most junctions aren’t particularly dangerous.
 Danger usually arises due to drivers not taking enough time to correctly assess the situation before emerging.
 This begins with the approach to the junction.
 Approach a junction using the MSPSL routine and approach slow enough to be able to assess if the junction is open or closed.
 This will allow you enough time to stop safely if you need to, or proceed without the need to stop at all.

-Vehicle Blind Spots!
+Vehicle Blind Spots

 Usually associated with mirrors, blind spots can occur in other areas of your vehicle.
-A-pillars are the upright pillars, or ‘posts’ either side of the front windscreen that attach your vehicle roof to the rest of your car.
+A-pillars are the upright pillars, or ‘posts’, either side of the front windscreen that attach your vehicle roof to the rest of your car.
 In the event a driver rolls their vehicle, these pillars need to be very strong, ensuring the roof stays where it is.
 As a result, they can often be rather wide, making a blind spot.
-These blind spots may not seem like much of an issue, but to a driver not taking appropriate time to observe before emerging from a junction can result in an accident.
+These blind spots may not seem like much of an issue, but to a driver not taking appropriate time to observe before emerging from a junction, they can result in an accident.

 As can be seen by the A-pillar blind spot diagram where the red shaded area represents the blind spot area, a cyclist or motorcyclist can easily be obscured by an A-pillar.
 To avoid potential disaster, take a little more time to observe before emerging from a junction.

-Parked Vehicles at Junctions!
+Parked Vehicles at Junctions

 A common issue for motorists emerging from junctions is dealing with badly parked vehicles.
 Badly parked vehicles create different hazards depending on where they’re parked.
 As can be seen by the ‘Vehicles parked close to a junction’ image, the red shaded area represents the limited view for the driver of the green car.
-The driver is unable to see the red car traveling down the road, passing the parked vehicles.
+The driver is unable to see the red car travelling down the road, passing the parked vehicles.

 If you are confronted by this situation, very slowly edge forward using the Creep and Peep technique, whilst quickly looking left and right.
 Continuously and very slowly pull forward until you can see the junction is safe to emerge from.